opensearch-project/opensearch-net/docs/design/plugin-model-codegen.md

 `src/ApiGenerator/Configuration/Overrides/Plugins/SearchPipelineModelOverrides.cs`

-Plugs the `search_pipeline` namespace into `ModelsGenerator.EnabledPlugins`.
+Plugs the `search_pipeline` namespace into `ModelsGenerator.EnabledPlugins` and generates **all** typed artifacts from the spec — processor hierarchies, request/response partials, and response-only types — without any hand-written files.

 Key settings:

+- `GenerateBodyOps = true` — generates `PutSearchPipelineRequest.g.cs` (body properties
+  and descriptor fluent methods) from `SearchPipelineStructure`.
-- `GenerateBodyOps = false`, `GenerateNonBodyOps = false` — the PUT/GET/DELETE request
+- `GenerateNonBodyOps = true` — generates `GetSearchPipelineResponse.g.cs` and
-  bodies are handled by the existing Requests/Descriptors Razor generators (driven by `[MapsApi]` on the hand-written request files).
-This plugin only generates the shared processor type hierarchies.
+  `DeleteSearchPipelineResponse.g.cs`.
+- `OpNameOverrides` — aligns codegen names (`put` → `PutSearchPipeline`, etc.) with the existing high-level method naming and avoids bare names that conflict with generic HTTP verbs.
+- `MappedTypes` — maps the three processor union schema IDs to their interface names (`IRequestProcessor`, `IResponseProcessor`, `IPhaseResultsProcessor`).
+This is required because the union container schemas are `oneOf` (not plain object schemas with properties), so `ModelTypeResolver` cannot discover their C# names from `_objectSchemaIds` alone.
+Without this mapping, array item resolution falls back to `IList<object>` instead of `IList<IRequestProcessor>`.
 - `RenamedTypes` — avoids collisions with existing OSC types: `SortResponseProcessor` → `SearchPipelineSort`, `SearchScriptRequestProcessor` → `SearchScript`, etc.

+`CodeConfiguration` also carries two supporting entries:

+- `HighLevelOnlyApiNameOverrides["search_pipeline.put/get/delete"]` — aligns the
+  Requests/Descriptors generators with the ModelsGenerator operation names.
+- `LowLevelApiNameMapping["search_pipeline.delete/get/put"]` — gives the low-level
+  `RequestParameters` classes unique names (`DeleteSearchPipelineRequestParameters`, etc.) to avoid an ambiguity between `OpenSearch.Net.DeleteRequestParameters` and `OpenSearch.Net.Specification.SearchPipelineApi.DeleteRequestParameters` when both namespaces are imported in `Requests.SearchPipeline.cs`.

 ### Output Layout